felixlopz/hubrise-test-task/content/apps/uber-eats/en/push-catalog.md

 ## Populate a HubRise Catalog

 To be able to update your menu in Uber Eats, you should populate a HubRise catalog first.

 Many apps connected with HubRise, including EPOS solutions, offer the ability to export their catalog to HubRise.
 Refer to your connected EPOS documentation on the HubRise website to verify.
-You can also create a catalog from scratch using HubRise Catalog Manager, an app included in your HubRise subscription.
+You can also create a catalog from scratch using Catalog Manager, an app included in your HubRise subscription.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).